bilalaykis/Textencryption/README.md

 # Textencryption
-Welcome to EncryptoTech, a repository dedicated to showcasing two cutting-edge encryption techniques developed by me.
-These encryption methods are designed to provide robust security for your sensitive data, ensuring confidentiality and integrity.
+Welcome to Textencryption, a repository dedicated to encryption techniques developed for homework.
+These encryption methods are designed to get used to simple C programming.